Darling Point

 The level of cultural diversity witnessed in Darling Point was found to be above average when compared nationally for a number of language and cultural background related metrics

-Darling Point has a higher cultural diversity than most local areas, with 14.6% speaking a language other than English at home and 36.4% born overseas.
-Christianity is the predominant religion, at 48.0%.
-Judaism is significantly overrepresented at 11.5%, compared to Greater Sydney's average of 0.8%.
+Darling Point's population showed high cultural diversity, with 14.6% speaking a language other than English at home and 36.4% born overseas.
+Christianity was the predominant religion, accounting for 48.0%.
+Judaism was notably overrepresented at 11.5%, significantly higher than Greater Sydney's average of 0.8%.

 Frequently Asked Questions - Diversity